Hoboken, New Jersey: Public schools

 Hoboken Public Schools is a school district that serves students in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.

+Additionally, the Abbott v.
+Burke case establishes Hoboken Public Schools as an Abbott district; Hoboken offers particularly easy access to preschool services.
+With the correct qualifications (e.g., vaccination, age, parental mortgage status), education prior to kindergarten is completely free.
+Though esablishing Hoboken Public Schools as an Abbott district was originally intended to provide equity for students and families experiencing poverty, it has also appeared alluring to a variety of new parents, and the district is continually expanding.